dissonanz/citus-docker/README.md

 `CITUS_STANDALONE` marks a citus master as a worker as well.

+`RANCHER_ENABLE` tells the `reload-workers.sh` script to use rancher metadata

+`PG_SHARD_SERVICE` tells the `reload-workers.sh` script the name of the service with shard containers.
+Defaults to self's service

 ### Testing the image

 The image defined in this repo can be tested using [Rancher OS](http://docs.rancher.com/).